HOW TO WRITE A COMIC BOOK OR MANGA FOR

 The Call to Adventure

 The Call to Adventure is the reason why the Hero begins the Journey.
 The Call to Adventure has multitude forms.
-A sudden death, a message, a natural event, an abduction, someone words, a villain, a discovery, and the list can go on and on.
-In some cases, the Hero needs a second Call to Adventure before taking the decision to enter into the Journey.
+A sudden death, a message, a natural event, an abduction, someone's words, a villain, a discovery, and the list can go on and on.
+In some cases, the Hero needs a second Call to Adventure before deciding to embark on the Journey.
 Sometimes the Hero must choose between two conflicting calls.

 Refusal of the Call

-The Hero refuses the Call to Adventure because of insecurities, fears, danger, and uncertainties, that make it hard for the hero to leave the safe heaven of the Ordinary World.
-Even for us, at least once in our life, we didn't take some challenges for fear of changes.
+The Hero refuses the Call to Adventure because of insecurities, fears, danger, and uncertainties, which make it hard for the hero to leave the haven of the Ordinary World.
+Even for us, at least once in our lives, we didn't take on some challenges for fear of change.
 In this stage, it's important to underline the conflict between the security of the Ordinary World and the danger of the unknown Secondary World.

 Meeting the Mentor